 Compensation expense related to deferred stock, restricted stock, and restricted stock units is recognized based on the grant-date fair value of the Company's common stock, using either the actual share price or an estimated value using the Monte Carlo valuation model.
-Compensation expense related to stock options is recognized based on the grant-date fair value of the awards estimated using the Black-Scholes option pricing model.
-The total stock-based compensation cost included in the Statements of Income was \$6.3 million, \$5.8 million, and \$3.7 million in 2019, 2018, and 2017, respectively.
+The total stock-based compensation cost included in the Statements of Income was \$6.1 million, \$6.3 million, and \$5.8 million in 2020, 2019, and 2018, respectively.